Conrail 4 Office Car

 Conrail 4 (2nd) was built on March 8, 1927 as a 12 section, 1 drawing room Pullman sleeper named Portsmouth (Pullman Lot #6055, Plan #3410A).
 Thecar was renamed Lexington on June 16, 1948 before being sold to the Southern Railway in December of the same year.
 After three years of sleeper service, the Southern converted it into office car Tennessee in December of 1951.
 On May 29, 1953, it was numbered SOU 4 and initially retained its name.
 The name was removed in 1980, and the car was thereafter known simply as office car 4.
 The Tennessee was first assigned to Ernest E. Norris and later to W. M. King after the car was renumbered to SOU 4 in 1953.
 Conrail purchased the car on April 26, 1983 and numbered it 4.

 Norfolk Southern acquired the car in the takeover on June 1, 1999 and kept the 4 but named it “Michigan.”
 It is interesting (and rare) that this car has used the number 4 since 1953.
-The former Conrail 4’s life as a two-bedroom observation car would be shorter lived that its number.
+The former Conrail 4’s life as a two-bedroom observation car would be shorter lived than its number.
 Norfolk Southern 4 was seen at Pete Messina’s passenger car shop in Metairie, Louisiana in 2012.
 Photos of the car in the shop reveal significant patching, new window installation and configuration, blanked out observation end windows, and a whole new interior.
 In a conversation with Dennis Pennabaker in 2013, he confirmed that the car had been rebuilt to a 5-bedroom sleeper.
 The former Conrail 4 had returned to its 1948 sleeper roots (although much more elegant).
 As a side note, Pete Messina has done work on other Norfolk Southern business cars, including Wick’s Sandy Creek observation car.

 According to Norfolk Southern documentation, “Michigan was refurbished in 2012 to a four-bedroom executive sleeper with private bathrooms and a crew room with a bunk.
 The interior is all wood with a cherry finish.
 Bathrooms are fitted with granite countertops and ceramic-tile floors and showers.
 A satellite track-vision system will be installed with televisions in all five bedrooms.”